Alex-Keyes/BEP-Simple-Flyer/README.md

 ## Why is this useful?
 This demo provides a proof of concept for tbe book, as well as an excellent starting point for software developers new to the field of aerial robotics

+## Install

+1. clone this repo into your ROS catkin/src directory.
+If your don't know what this means or haven't installed ROS on your system please see the [ROS installation guide](http://wiki.ros.org/ROS/Installation)
+2. Run catkin make to compile the package
+3. ????

 ## Who wrote this?
   This code has been contributed to by all the Authors of the Book:
   [Alex Keyes](https://github.com/Alex-Keyes), [Daniel Frenzel](https://github.com/dgrat), [Tihomir Nedev](https://github.com/tnedev), Pepe Valverde and [Jonas Vautherin](https://github.com/JonasVautherin).